 ACAS II ACAS II w/ ADS-B In Directional Information Own-Ship.
-Triangle or airplane-like symbol.
-Symbol and color vary. \diamond Other Traffic.
-Aircraft that is more than 6 NM laterally or more than 1,200 feet vertically from own-ship.
-8 +11 ∳↓ Proximate Traffic.
-Aircraft that is within 6 NM laterally and within 1,200 feet vertically from own-ship. - 09 Traffic Advisory (TA).
+Airplane-like symbol.
+Symbol and color vary. $\diamond$ Other Traffic.
+Nonthreat (at the time displayed). $\land$ +11 ∳↓ Proximate Traffic.
+Traffic is within 6 NM and within 1,200 feet from own-ship. +11 ▲↓ - 09 Traffic Advisory (TA).
 Threshold for TA has been crossed.
-Refer to the AFM for AOTO symbology, if equipped. - 05 Resolution Advisory (RA).
-Threshold for RA has been crossed.
-RA 2.3 +0.3 TA 5.2 -03 No-Bearing Advisories RA 2.3 +0.31 TA 5.2 -031
+Refer to the AFM for AOTO TA symbology, if equipped. - 09 - 05 Resolution Advisory (RA).
+Threshold for RA has been crossed. ▲ ↑ - 05 RA 2.3 +0.3 TA 5.2 -03 No-Bearing Advisories RA 2.3 +0.3 TA 5.2 -03

-- 2.9.3 RA Displays.
+2.9.3 RA Displays.
 The RA display provides guidance to attain or maintain the minimum vertical separation from a threat aircraft.
-The RA display depicts guidance for the vertical speed and/or pitch angle to be flown to comply with an RA, as well as the range of vertical speeds or pitch angles to be avoided during the RA. - 2.9.3.1 RA/Vertical Speed Indicator (VSI) (round dial VSI).
+The RA display depicts guidance for the vertical speed and/or pitch angle to be flown to comply with an RA, as well as the range of vertical speeds or pitch angles to be avoided during the RA.

+- 2.9.3.1 RA/Vertical Speed Indicator (VSI) (round dial VSI).
 This implementation indicates the vertical speed to be flown to comply with an RA in a green arc on the VSI.
 Vertical speeds to be avoided during an RA are shown in red arcs on the VSI.
-See Figure 2-1, Resolution Advisory/Vertical Speed Indicator (round dial vertical speed indicator).

-- 2.9.3.2 RA/VSI, Integrated Tape VSI on a Primary Flight Display (PFD).
+See Figure 2-1, Resolution Advisory/Vertical Speed Indicator (round dial vertical speed indicator). - 2.9.3.2 RA/VSI, Integrated Tape VSI on a Primary Flight Display (PFD).
 This implementation indicates the vertical speed to be flown to comply with an RA in a green zone on the vertical speed tape of the PFD.
 Vertical speeds to be avoided during an RA are shown in red zones on the vertical speed tape of the PFD.
 See Figure 2-2, Integrated Vertical Speed Indicator Tape on a Primary Flight Display. - 2.9.3.3 Pitch Cues on the PFD.
-This implementation indicates the pitch angles to be flown and/or avoided while responding to an RA.
+This implementation indicates the pitch angles to be avoided while responding to an RA.
 A red trapezoid, or another similar geometric shape, displayed on the PFD attitude indicator displays the range of pitch angles that are to be avoided to maintain or attain the VMD from one or multiple threat aircraft.
 The red trapezoid remains displayed for the entire duration of the RA.
 The trapezoid changes as appropriate when an RA is strengthened or weakened.
 See Figure 2-3, Pitch Cues on the Primary Flight Display. - 2.9.3.4 Head-Up Display (HUD)/Helmet-Mounted Display (HMD).
 This implementation indicates the vertical flight path to be flown and avoided using a unique display symbology on the HUD/HMD similar to the pitch cues on the PFD. - 2.9.3.5 Visual Advisories.
 Some implementations of ACAS II will have advisories displayed as textual messages in the primary field of view of each pilot.
 The corresponding message to an RA (e.g., DESCEND NOW) may be depicted on the PFD or similar display.